Dvd848/pytai/README.md

  * No ability to interactively edit files (not a Hex editor, just a viewer).
  * Currently no special optimizations implemented in order to handle very large files.
  * Structure offsets are based on output from Kaitai.
 Kaitai doesn't fully support bit-field offsets, and therefore the GUI cannot accurately mark bit-field members.

+## Contributions

+Contributions in the form of pull requests, comments, suggestions and issue reports are welcome!

+As a general guideline, this project attempts to minimize the amount of external dependencies which it relies on.
+The preference of the project is to avoid adding external dependencies except for cases which involve complex logic that can be significantly simplified using a popular package.